run-ai/docs/docs/Administrator/integration/jupyterhub.md

 ## Overview

 A [Jupyter Notebook](https://jupyter.org){target=_blank} is an open-source web application that allows you to create and share documents that contain live code.
-Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
+Uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
 Jupyter Notebooks are popular with Researchers as a way to code and run deep-learning code.
+A Jupyter Notebook __runs inside the user container__

-[JupyterHub](https://jupyter.org/hub){target=_blank} makes it possible to serve a pre-configured data science environments.
+[JupyterHub](https://jupyter.org/hub){target=_blank} is a __separate service__ that makes it possible to serve pre-configured data science environments.

-This document explains how to set up JupyterHub to integrate with Run:AI such that Notebooks spawned via JuptyerHub will use resources scheduled by Run:AI
+This document explains how to set up JupyterHub to integrate with Run:AI such that Notebooks spawned via JuptyerHub will use resources scheduled by Run:AI.

 If you wish to connect to a __local__ Jupyter Notebook inside a container, see [Using a Jupyter Notebook within a Run:AI Job](../../Researcher/tools/dev-jupyter.md)